Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_apache_airflow/data_engineering_with_apache_airflow.md

 Numerous business are looking at modern data strategy built on platforms that could support agility, growth and operational efficiency.
 Snowflake is Data Cloud, a future proof solution that can simplify data pipelines for all your businesses so you can focus on your data and analytics instead of infrastructure management and maintenance.

 Apache Airflow is an open-source workflow management platform that can be used to author and manage data pipelines.
-Airflow uses worklows made of directed acyclic graphs (DAGs) of tasks.
+Airflow uses workflows made of directed acyclic graphs (DAGs) of tasks.
+The [Astro CLI](https://docs.astronomer.io/astro/cli/overview) is a command line interface for Airflow developed by Astronomer.
+It's the easiest way to get started with running Apache Airflow locally

 [dbt](https://www.getdbt.com/) is a modern data engineering framework maintained by [dbt Labs](https://www.getdbt.com/) that is becoming very popular in modern data architectures, leveraging cloud data platforms like Snowflake. [dbt CLI](https://docs.getdbt.com/dbt-cli/cli-overview) is the command line interface for running dbt projects.
 The CLI is free to use and open source.